 - Development.
 Design development activities that will strengthen employees’ ability to live the leadership competencies.

 - Recognition.
 Instead of only celebrating people who hit their numbers, find ways to celebrate people who consistently live the leadership competencies.

 - Promotion.
 Most companies promote people based on three criteria: 1) who is the most technically competent, 2) who has been here the longest, and 3) who does the hiring manager have the best ‘gut feel’ about.
 None of those are good predictors of leadership success.
 World class organizations use their own unique predictive leadership competencies as their primary promotion criteria.

 Although we don’t need everyone in the organization to be managers, wouldn’t it be great if everyone behaved like leaders?
-Leaders inspire positive action in others.
+Leaders elevate others to achieve a common goal.
 Everyone has the capacity to be a leader if they want to.
 They just need to know the best way to do it.